So it's another Supporters Trust?

 It means that there are rules that we have to follow and principles that we have to

 uphold (our rules are available on the Downloads page).
-We have to abide by the legal requirements that are established for an IPS: we
+We have to abide by the legal requirements that are established for registered societies: we

 have to have a constitution and a properly constituted structure.
-As an IPS, we are
+We are

 And who makes sure that you do those things?

 are the members themselves.
-They make and approve policy, they elect a committee
+They make and approve policy, they elect a Board

 and if they don't like them they'll kick them out and elect a new one.
 Then there is

-registered Trusts and Friendly Societies - from the mammoth Co-Operative Society
+registered societies - from the mammoth Co-Operative Society

 down to the smallest Football Trust - act in accordance with the rules and

 LOFT's work is proper and appropriate.
-And, of course, there is Supporters Direct,
+And, of course, there is the Football Supporters' Association (the FSA),

-who ensure that all the Football Trusts are working properly and legally.
+who ensure that all the supporters' trusts are working properly and legally.

 have the resources and information required to establish Trusts.
 They negotiate with

 the clubs, lobby the authorities and generally support the Trust movement.
-They've
+You can read more about the FSA's role and achievements at their website https://thefsa.org.uk/about/.

 OK, so LOFT is a properly-established and regulated body, but why establish